wmalquitar23/radar-qrcode-flutter/privacy_and_security.md

 d.
 Place of Residence (City/Town, Province);
 e.
 Mobile number;
 f.
 Health and medical condition;
 g.
-Result of COVID-19 testing;
+Result of virus testing;
 h.
 Location information;
 i.
 Names of the persons encountered.
 j.
 Valid government ID

 2. PURPOSE OF COLLECTION
 The Developer shall collect, store, and process personal data from and about any person using the mobile application for crowd-sourcing information related to points of contact made by the user, including but not limited to information on places visited and persons encountered.
-The Developer shall also collect, store, and process personal data related to the medical condition of the user, specifically if the user is a person under investigation or a person positively tested with COVID-19.
-The collected data shall be used to map out potential places and persons that a COvID-19 infected person had made contact with.
-The said places will be identified for public dissemination of information, and the said persons will be notified of having been in possible contact with a COVID-19 infected person.
+The Developer shall also collect, store, and process personal data related to the medical condition of the user, specifically if the user is a person under investigation or a person positively tested with virus.
+The collected data shall be used to map out potential places and persons that an infected person had made contact with.
+The said places will be identified for public dissemination of information, and the said persons will be notified of having been in possible contact with the infected person.
-The collected data shall also be shared with the Department of Health and other government agencies of the Republic of the Philippines, for the purpose of aiding in the government initiatives related to the
+The collected data shall also be shared with the Department of Health and other government agencies of the Republic of the Philippines, for the purpose of aiding in the government related to this current pandemic.
-COVID-19 pandemic.

 The Developer shall also collect, store, and process personal data from and about any person using the application to protect its lawful rights and interests in internal administrative proceedings and in court proceedings and to establish, exercise, or defend its legal claims.